 This isn’t overhead; it’s how technical quality and architectural coherence happen across teams.
 When tech leads are buried in individual contributor work, cross-domain technical decisions get made in isolation, creating integration problems later.

 Shaping documents dependencies upfront.
 When senior people shape complex features, they identify which teams are involved, what the dependencies are, and what context each team needs.
-Example: Platform delivers caching first, Backend integrates it, Frontend builds against the new API.
+For example, Platform delivers caching first, Backend integrates it, and Frontend builds against the new API.
 Each team knows why the feature matters and how their work connects.
 The cross-domain project leader ensures this shaping captures the full picture, not just one team’s slice.

 Virtual coordination, not parallel structures.
 Domain teams stay in their existing structures and operate at their natural cadences.
 They coordinate through visibility and communication, not by creating competing organizational hierarchies.